cookies-xor-cream/HugoTest/content/posts/poetry/wip/the_only_one_night_stands_id_agree_to_are_with_a_concussion_and_the_floor.md

 ---
 tags: ['TODO']
-title: 'The Only One Night Stands I'd Agree To Are With A Concussion And The Floor'
+title: "The Only One Night Stands I'd Agree To Are With A Concussion And The Floor"
 date: 2023-10-02
 ---